stealth/opmsg/README.md

 just as hinted above.

 _opmsg_ does not rely on a web-of-trust which in fact never really worked.
-Rather, due to ubicious messenging, its much simpler today to verify the hashsum of the persona via **additional** communication paths.
+Rather, due to ubiquious messenging, its much simpler today to verify the hashsum of the persona via **additional** communication paths.
 E.g. if you send the pubkey via plain mail, use SMS **and** twitter to distribute the hash, or send a picture/selfie with the hash